-

 Bottom line: Is Privacy Bee good?

-Privacy Bee is a useful data removal tool for someone who wants to erase personal information quickly from sites across the Internet.
-However, without a free membership or trial, it’s hard to invest $197 into a service that we don’t know if it is effective.
-You might find a monthly subscription to Hello Privacy (about $12 a month) easier to swallow.
+Privacy Bee is a useful data removal tool for someone who wants to erase personal information from as many sites as possible.
+However, without a free membership or trial, it’s hard to invest $197.00/yr into a service that we can't confirm is effective.
+You might find a monthly subscription to Incogni ($14.98/mo) easier to swallow.